mezo-org/mezod/docs/rfc/rfc-2.md

 Bridge validators need to be aware of the state of Ethereum.
 This will be achieved by implementing a sidecar observing the Ethereum Mezo Bridge contract.
-The sidecar may be embedded into the Mezo validator or implemented as a separate binary.
+The sidecar may be embedded into the Mezo validator process, or run as a separate one.
 Each of those two choices has its advantages.
-Keeping the sidecar embedded in the validator makes the operational work easier.
+Keeping the sidecar embedded in the validator process makes the operational work easier.
 Keeping the sidecar separate makes the experience consistent with the Skip protocol sidecar we want to integrate as a price oracle, and better prepares us for future generations of sidecars, as described in the Future Work section.
-This option also allows to incorporation of an additional bridge validator logic such as Schnorr or tECDSA key and signature generation that may not be straightforward to implement in the validator given no support for sending arbitrary network messages.
-The RFC does not enforce a choice but implementing the sidecar as a separate binary feels to be more future-proof.
+This option also allows to incorporate an additional bridge validator logic such as Schnorr or tECDSA key and signature generation that may not be straightforward to implement in the validator given no support for sending arbitrary network messages.

+The RFC does not enforce a specific choice but implementing the sidecar as a separate process in the same binary as the validator seems to be the most future-proof approach:
+- We keep the code in one place so the management is easier.
+- We can reuse code so we avoid duplication of the boilerplate.
+- We keep the flexibility as the sidecar running in a different process does not affect validator performance.
+Running auxiliary communication for Schnorr is totally separated from the consensus engine.
+- This is safer.
+A panic in the sidecar does not kill the validator process.
+- We do not close any paths for the future.
+If there is a need to run the sidecar as part of the validator process, this is just about hiding the sidecar CLI and running its logic along with the validator CLI command.
+If we want to extract the code to a separate binary, validators will be used to run a separate process.

-The sidecar must expose an API returning information about confirmed `AssetsLocked` events in the Ethereum Mezo Bridge contract.
+The sidecar must expose a gRPC API returning information about confirmed `AssetsLocked` events in the Ethereum Mezo Bridge contract.

 To understand ETH2 finality, an understanding of checkpoints and epochs is required.
 Each epoch has 32 slots and each slot takes 12 seconds.
 The checkpoint is the first slot of an epoch.
 If the checkpoint at epoch E gathered 2/3 supermajority, the blocks at epoch E-1 are considered justified and the blocks at epoch E-2 are considered finalized.
 The sidecar must only inform about `AssetsLocked` events from the finalized blocks.
 It means it will take about 13 minutes to notify about the state change on Ethereum.

 The sidecar should use periodical `eth_getLogs` calls to the Ethereum node and cache information locally.
 To keep the bridging process efficient and not slow